 - Lack of flexibility, reliability and accountability

-- Questionable decisions in a short-time manner thinking
+- Questionable decisions in a short-time manner of thinking

 - Lack of scope in rapid changes

 - Learning strategy: There are projects which are being carried out in uncertainties.
-It means that every outcome is not known and thus they would need a ‘learning’ strategy to be held out and eventually end up in a good outcome.
+It means that every outcome is not known, and thus, they would need a “learning” strategy to be held out and eventually end up with a good outcome.
 This kind of approach demands skills like scanning, intellectual flexibility and problem-solving from the manager.
 It is used to create better decisions with speed by giving up definite scopes and risking for more uncertainty.

-- Instructionism strategy: Often faced with less flexibility and more practicality.
-This kind of project environment needs an approach that could be followed in previously analyzed outcomes and endings.
-It is often used in well-known environments, but can be used with uncertain outcomes.
-These strategies are designed to create a better-trusted outcome with a definite scope and avoid uncertainties on previously studied environments.
-Doesn’t work against uncertainties or rapid changes.
+- Instructionism strategy: Often faced with less flexibility and more practicality, this kind of project environment needs an approach that could be followed in previously analyzed outcomes and endings.
+It is often used in well-known environments but can be used with uncertain outcomes.
+These strategies are designed to create a better-trusted outcome with a definite scope and avoid uncertainties in previously studied environments.
+They don’t work against uncertainties or rapid changes.

-This guide for dynamic environment managing is used as a whole and involves other approaches which are taken in order to avoid uncertainties, lack of scope and to make better decisions with speed without losing reliability, accountability, and flexibility.
+This guide for dynamic environment managing is used as a whole and involves other approaches taken to avoid uncertainties and lack of scope and to make better decisions with speed without losing reliability, accountability, and flexibility.
 They can be used together or be seen as a whole new strategy which depends on the following steps:

 - Environment manipulation: This is often used to maintain control and avoid uncertainties in highly changing environments.
 Mostly used on Selectionism and consists of:

 - Freezing objectives and designs

 - Rejecting changes or delaying new technologies or techniques without previously studied outcomes

 - Extending and maintaining the same strategies and working systems